jessfongng/csci3390FinalProject/README.md

 | soc-pokec-relationships.csv   | 22301964                     |598356| - | 2793|
 | musae_ENGB_edges.csv          | 35324                        |2310| CPU | 9|
 | log_normal_100.csv            | 2671                         | 38| CPU | 5|
-* _Note: We physically change the variable type in the code, thus only the `(Double, Double)` type is shown in the main.scala_.
+* _Note: We physically change the variable type in the code, thus only the `(Double, Double)` type is shown in the main.scala.
+We were not able to run com-orkut.ungraph.csv on time, thus the result and corresponding data is not included in the table._
+*
 ### Idea of Augmenting paths (Planned but Unfinished)
 We would use our personalized algorithm to augment along the paths.
 Supposed we want to delete the augmenting paths with length k
 ```